athensresearch/athens/doc/adr/0021-undo-redo.md

 - what limits do we want to enforce?
 - how do we present scenarios that won't allow undo to the user?
 - what are the invariants we need to check on op and undo op resolution?
+- repeating undo/redo over an operation results in an ever increasing operation due to nested composites

 ## Decision